-In 2010, Sainsbury’s established a partnership with Imperial College London with the goal of pursuing research that results in reducing carbon footprint from retail activities and thus mitigates the future impacts of climate change.
-Research has been carried out on a range of multi-disciplinary topics and due to its success the initial 5-year partnership has been renewed.
+In 2010 Sainsbury’s established a partnership with Imperial College London with the goal of pursuing research that results in reducing carbon footprint from retail activities and thus mitigates the future impacts of climate change.
+Research has been carried out on a range of multi-disciplinary topics and due to its success the partnership has been renewed until 2025.

 By being one of the largest food retailers in the UK, Sainsbury's possess a large complex supply chain of food producers, logistics, and shops to optimise.
 The Partnership is constantly reviewing technologies and innovative approaches to enhance business operations.
-Sainsbury's is commited to reaching NET ZERO operational carbon emissions by 2040 and collaboration with Imperial College is key to reach important milestones.
+Sainsbury's is commited to reaching NET ZERO operational carbon emissions by 2035 and collaborating with Imperial College is key to reach important milestones.

-- Climate change briefings and workshops to senior management
+- Climate change policy briefings and workshops to senior management

-- Robust carbon reporting frameworks adressing electricity, heating, cooling, fuels, and refrigerants
+- Robust carbon reporting frameworks on electricity, heating, cooling, fuels, and refrigerants

-- Impact of low carbon fuels and technologies on the built environment
+- Impact of low carbon fuels and new technologies on the built environment

-- Cloud based management of HVAC, refrigeration, lighting, and on-site generation systems
+- Cloud based solutions for HVAC, refrigeration, lighting, and on-site generation systems

 - Proposing innovative refrigeration system and store design concepts

-- Heat recovery of low-grade heat and storage technology modelling
+- Modelling and analysis of heat recovery of low-grade heat and thermal storage technologies

-- Optimisation models for low carbon investments aligned to Science Based Targets
+- Techno-economic models of low carbon investments aligned to Science Based Targets

-- Comprehensive spatial-temporal modelling of UK electricity prices for dynamic energy management
+- Modelling and analysis of regional UK electricity prices for dynamic energy management

 - Supply-chain optimisation in food retail operations